Jisobe/cs665_project3/NORMALIZATION.md

 | created_at | TIMESTAMP | NOT NULL, DEFAULT CURRENT_TIMESTAMP |
 | updated_at | TIMESTAMP | NOT NULL, DEFAULT CURRENT_TIMESTAMP, ON UPDATE CURRENT_TIMESTAMP |

-Specialty would be better classified by the healthcare provider taxonomy code.
+Specialty would be better classified by the healthcare provider taxonomy code, which are nationally unique and regulated codes for different specialties.
 Since each provider can have more than one specialty, it makes sense to have the provider specialty table have a composite primary key of the NPI and HPTC

 provider table